vladimir1284/Horno32/docs/statefulservice.md

 ### Message Format

 The event messages exchanged between the ESP32 and its clients consists of an "event" head and the "data" payload.
-For the LightState example a message looks like this in JSON representation:
+For the HornoState example a message looks like this in JSON representation:

 ```JSON
 {